adamsilver/fdpb/02-a-checkout-flow.md

 ```

-The status box has a `role` attribute set to `status`.
-When the textbox is updated with the status, screen readers will announce the text.
-But only after the user finishes typing, thanks to the `aria-live` attribute being set to `polite`.
-There's nothing more annoying than being interupted when you're concentrating on crafting a message.
+The status box has a `role` attribute set to `status` and `aria-live` set to `polite`.
+When the status box is updated, screen readers will announce it, but only after the user finishes typing.
+This way, users aren't rudely interupted.
+Note that, both `role` and `aria-live` are functionally equivalent, but older versions of JAWS don't support `role`.

 ## 6. Payment